 Require grant managers to let all applicants who fail to get a grant know that they have a 30-day window for debriefings.
 Require a second email to ensure the communication.
 Give direct info on how to commnicate with grant managers so that there is no slippage in receiving messages.
 At the time grant winners are annoucned, set up definite meeting dates and times with those who did not succeed.
 If they do not want to attend, it is up to artist/organizaton to let the staff know.
 Responsibility of the Commission to initiate concrete steps to offer positive feedback and assistance.
 Do not wait.
 Be proactive.
 Publicize on the website and other media that we offer this to those who did not receive a grant.

-CAH will establish a process that all unsuccessful applicants shall receive scoring notes and rubrics automatically.
+20 No Cost Grants staff, Commuications and Marketing CAH will establish a process that all unsuccessful applicants shall receive scoring notes and rubrics automatically.
 Publicize that we offer this to those who did not receive a grant.
-Marketing Grants staff, 2Q No Cost Commuications and Marketing
+2Q No Cost Grants staff, Commuications and Marketing COMMUNITY INTERACTION Interact more with community and answer questions related to grants, grant writing as well as provide information about the Commission, its budget and operations i.e., Dir. and Commissioners dialogue/facetime with Councilmembers.
+2Q/3Q TBD Executive Director, Commissioners and Staff